surijatin/streamify/README.md

 ## Thought Process

 Given the technical requirements specified the use of **React**, the choice of framework was straightforward.
-I aimed to maintain a consistent color scheme aligned with [Speedy Labs](https://speedybrand.io/).

 To achieve a minimal and elegant design, I utilized [Ant Design](https://ant.design/) for constructing basic components such as the metric card and the Data Table.